zatech/code-of-conduct/README.md

 When posting:

-* Avoid divisive topics, such as political or relgious debates
+* Avoid divisive topics, such as political or religious debates
 * All content must be family friendly and 'safe for work'
 * Be polite and respectful, including to non-members
 * Don't be self-promotional

 In general:

-* Do not harrass people
+* Do not harass people
-* Do not share personal information of others to people outside the community
+* Do not share personal information of others with people outside the community

 This is a safe space, let's keep it that way.